 Why Should You Care About SEO?

-A website can be defined as a number of related web pages that is hosted on a single domain.
+A website can be defined as a number of related web pages that are hosted on a single domain.
 In other words, a website is an Internet location with multiple web pages hosted on a single server or computer.

 Essentially, the total collection of pages that a domain has, makes up the site.